Research Overview

 Integrated Polar Geoscience

-My work develops new tools to turn geophysical observations into model-ready constraints, advancing predictions of ice sheet behavior and reducing uncertainty in poorly understood processes.
-This often involves borrowing and adapting methods from other fields to answer glaciological questions.
-For example, I applied a spectral analysis technique from seismology to harness the full radar frequency spectrum for estimating ice temperature, marking its first application in radar sounding.
+I turn geophysical observations into model-ready constraints to improve predictions of ice sheet behavior and reduce uncertainty in poorly understood processes.
+My work often adapts techniques from other fields to answer glaciological questions, such as introducing the spectral analysis method from seismology to radar sounding.
+I used the full radar frequency spectrum to estimate ice temperature, its first application in this setting.

 Polar Geoscience Icon